api2cart/go-sdk/docs/AccountCartAdd.md

 ### NewAccountCartAdd

-`func NewAccountCartAdd(cartId string, wixAppId string, wixAppSecretKey string, ) *AccountCartAdd`
+`func NewAccountCartAdd(cartId string, bigcartelUserName string, bigcartelPassword string, wixAppId string, wixAppSecretKey string, ) *AccountCartAdd`

 NewAccountCartAdd instantiates a new AccountCartAdd object This constructor will assign default values to properties that have it defined,